SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Step 1: Learning Latent Action Space in Simulation

-However, naively optimizing the objective above provides the robot with no notion of \textbf{safety}, which can result in irreversible damage when deployed on real hardware.
-To address this issue, \methodname{} incorporates \textit{universal safety constraints} in the form of a safety reward function $r_\mathit{safe}$ that discourages unsafe behaviors.
+Naively optimizing the objective in Eq.~\ref{eq:intri_rew} provides the robot with no notion of \textbf{safety}, which can result in irreversible damage when deployed on real hardware.
+To address this issue, \methodname{} incorporates \textit{universal safety regularizer} in the form of a safety reward function $r_\mathit{safe}$ that discourages unsafe behaviors.
 In principle, $r_\mathit{safe}$ can take any form.
-In practice, for our robot experiments, we found that the same safety reward function can be used universally across all environments and tasks.
-Specifically, our safety reward $r_\mathit{safe}$ consists of the following components: (1) Penalizing large absolute actions.
-(2) Penalizing large relative changes in action.
-(3) Penalizing collisions.
-(4) Penalizing excessive force on the robot.
-We provide the detailed formulation for $r_\mathit{safe}$ in the appendix.
+In practice, for our real robot experiments, we found that the same safety reward function can be used universally across all environments and tasks.
+Specifically, our safety reward $r_\mathit{safe}$ consists of the following components: (1) Penalizing large absolute actions; (2) Penalizing large relative changes in action; (3) Penalizing collisions; (4) Penalizing excessive force on the robot.
+We provide the detailed formulation for $r_\mathit{safe}$ in App.~\ref{app:safe_r}.
 The final objective for learning the latent action space combines task-agnostic exploration with these safety considerations, as shown below:

 We directly optimize Eq.~\ref{eq:final} by running online RL in simulation.
-In appendix, we show the pseudo-code for latent action space learning, and further discuss the properties of the learned action space.